karlfindhansen/MLOps_Jan2025/reports/README.md

 ### Question 31

 > **State the individual contributions of each team member.
 This is required information from DTU, because we need to**
 > **make sure all members contributed actively to the project.
-Additionally, state if/how you have used generative AI**
-> **tools in your project.**
->
-> Recommended answer length: 50-300 words.
->
-> Example:
-> *Student sXXXXXX was in charge of developing of setting up the initial cookie cutter project and developing of the*
-> *docker containers for training our applications.*
-> *Student sXXXXXX was in charge of training our models in the cloud and deploying them afterwards.*
-> *All members contributed to code by...*
-> *We have used ChatGPT to help debug our code.
-Additionally, we used GitHub Copilot to help write some of our code.*
-> Answer:

---- question 31 fill here ---
+Additionally,